-What is estimated fetal weight?
+What is the estimated fetal weight?

 Fetal ultrasound measurements show how the baby is growing and also help detect abnormalities.
-The estimation of the fetal weight during pregnancy is among the most important examinations done.
+The estimation of fetal weight during pregnancy is among the most important examinations done.
 These measurements may help your doctor determine whether the baby is too small (intrauterine growth restriction: IUGR) or too big (large for gestational age: LGA).

 Why is fetal weight important?